Benefits of Using Mouthwash

 At District Dental, Dr. King and his team’s goal is to help you brighten your smile while maintaining or improving your oral health in our welcoming and comfortable dental clinic in North Vancouver.

-When it comes to maintaining good oral health, but is not a replacement for brushing and flossing twice a day, and after meals wherever possible.
-Mouthwash is usually considered an addition and can be an effective tool in the fight against tooth decay, gingivitis, as well as the promotion of healthy teeth and gums when used appropriately and for the right reasons.
+However, mouthwash is not a replacement for brushing and flossing.
+Mouthwash is usually considered an addition and can be an effective tool in the fight against tooth decay, gingivitis as well as the promotion of healthy teeth and gums when used appropriately and for the right reasons.
 Here are just a couple benefits from adding mouthwash to your oral health routine:

 - Fresh breath - mouthwash can temporarily reduce bad breath by killing the bacteria in your mouth associated with causing bad breath.

 - Plaque build-up – it prevents the buildup of plaque, but it cannot reduce the plaque that already exists on your teeth.